GreenTreeLabs/simple-author-box/readme.txt

 The Simple Author Box plugin was designed to display the author information on posts, categories, tags, etc. The plugin does not work on pages – it was not designed for this, unfortunately.
 Adding the shortcode on a blog page will also not work because the plugin won’t have author information to display/will not know which author information to display.
 Adding the shortcode in a widget that is on a page is another instance when the SAB will not be displayed due to the same reasons.
 You can add it in a widget, but that widget has to be on a single post.

+= What should I add for Whatsapp ? =

+You should add there your phone number, for more information read <a href="https://faq.whatsapp.com/en/android/26000030/" target="_blank">this</a>

 = Can I remove the SAB from WooCommerce/Category/Tags pages?
 Can I have only on posts? =

 The PRO version of Simple Author Box fixes this.